What is cutaneous squamous cell carcinoma?

 - T1: Tumour ≤ 2 cm in greatest dimension with < 2 high-risk features

-- T2: Tumour > 2 cm in greatest dimension with or without one additional high-risk feature, or any size with ≥ 2 high-risk features
+- T2: Tumour > 2 cm in greatest dimension with or without one additional high-risk feature, or any size with ≥ two high-risk features

-- T3: Tumour with invasion of maxilla, mandible, orbit, or temporal bone
+- T3: Tumour with the invasion of maxilla, mandible, orbit, or temporal bone

-- T4: Tumour with invasion of skeleton (axial or appendicular) or perineural invasion of skull base.
+- T4: Tumour with the invasion of the skeleton (axial or appendicular) or perineural invasion of the skull base.

 (High-risk features include depth [> 2-mm thickness; Clark level of dermal invasion ≥ IV]; perineural invasion; location [primary site ear; primary site non-glabrous lip]; and differentiation [poorly differentiated or undifferentiated].)